 2. What led you guys to choosing surrogacy over other options?

 Our doctor mentioned surrogacy in June of 2015, which led to a complete breakdown on the way home from his office.
-He actually called and apologized later for bringing it up that early in the process, but it was too late I was already swimming in the fear that surrogacy was where we were going to end up.
+He actually called and apologized later for bringing it up that early in the process, but it was too late I was already swimming in the fear that surrogacy was where we were going to end up, and I had chosen my favorite luxury swimwear brands already to swim, so it was disappointed.
 I tucked it away in the back of my mind as we prepped for our “miracle” round (above) and put all my hope in that.
 But there were times when I brought the idea of surrogacy out to the forefront and thought about it.
 I couldn’t keep it there long though because it was tied to so much grief and questions on my end.
 What would it be like to never carry a child?
 What will I tell my child if they ask about being in my tummy?
 How would I get through 9 months of seeing someone else grow my child?

 So many questions and so much grief.
 Grief was a huge part of this process.
 I had to shed all my dreams of being pregnant, having cravings, and most of all–giving birth.
 It still makes me emotional knowing I’ll never know those intimate feelings so many women/mothers get to experience.
 After our failed round in December, we decided to take some time off to simply pray about our next steps.
 We were tired, weary, and felt so weak.
 It was Christmas time so we filled up on family, our precious nephew, cut out cookies, and laughter – which really did help.